pfmccull/fantasy-football-stats/README.md

 ## Notes
+* Your ESPN League ID can be found in the url to your league, in the format 'https://fantasy.espn.com/football/league?**leagueId=12345**' where '12345' is the League ID.

 * For private ESPN leagues the swid and espn_s2 cookies must be provided.
 The cookies can be found in Chrome with the following steps:
   1. Login to your ESPN account and go to your fantasty team
   2. Right click anywhere on the page and click 'select'